RedF0xSec/PenetrationTestingReport/README.md

 The test revealed significant vulnerabilities in the internal network, many of which could have been exploited by attackers to gain unauthorized access and control over the systems.
 Immediate attention and remediation of the identified issues are necessary to improve the security posture of the organization.

-This report reflects the collaborative efforts of **my team and I** in identifying and addressing key security flaws in the network infrastructure.
+This report reflects the collaborative efforts of **my team and I** in identifying and addressing key security flaws in the network infrastructure. **The names of my team members have been omitted for privacy reasons, and all mentions within the report are pseudonyms.**